KennedyMwavu/KennedyMwavu/README.md

 The good thing is that you can do all this from my dashboards, with zero database knowledge.
 So I do the heavylifting, you just have to worry about inputing the correct data.

+### Lately

+Recently, after work and school hours (I'm still a student) I engage in:
+- 📖 Learning HTML, CSS & JavaScript.
+A combination of these with R Shiny is going to be bomb!💣
+- 🌱 Writing on my blog.
+It's like a garden where I plant the best seeds I come across.

+### Experience
+- 2021 July - Present: R Shiny Developer (actserv)
+- 2020 Dec - 2021 July: Freelancer R Programmer

+### Education
+- 2018 - 2022: BSC Actuarial Science (UoN)
+- 2014 - 2017: KCSE (Alliance High School)

 ### Tech-Stack
 My **tech-stack** is as follows:
 - R and R Shiny